Farm Bill

-The federal Farm Bill happens just once every 5 years – and while the process began in 2023, the discussions and negotiations have continued into 2024!
+The federal Farm Bill happens just once every 5 years – and while the process began in 2023, the discussions and negotiations continued into 2024 and now into 2025!

 Below is a list of bills and proposals that FARFA is working to include in the Farm Bill.
 More details on the bills are available here.
 These topics include all of our core priorities: addressing corporate consolidation and abuses by big business, reforming regulations to be scale-appropriate, and supporting local food systems.